CONSULTATION NOW CLOSED

 Before participating

-To make sure your input is informed and impactful, we encourage you to:
+To make sure your input is informed, we encourage you to:

-- Review the location details – which contains detailed specifications for each proposed site (click on the 'location details' in the side-bar or the 'suggested locations' address hyper links below)
+- Review the location details – click on the 'location details' in the side-bar or the 'suggested locations' address hyper links below

 How to participate